Tuesday, November 26, 2013

 3. Living in India now and focusing on other things, I have neither the time to dedicate to it nor the incentive to do so.
 LOVEanon is and always will be ad-free, but the time it takes to write a good post is time I don't want to make anymore, especially as I focus on my work and career.
 As I've said, it can take hours to write just one post, and I don't feel like spending that time is really worth it anymore.
 My writing is also sporadic, and that lack of consistency as well as energy is ultimately not fair to my readers.

 4. Honestly, I just don't want to write any more.
 I don't have the energy for it, and I feel like writing has become an obligation instead of a pleasure.
-Part of the reason also stems from the fact that I'm also incredibly tired of being introduced as "the guy that writes about love."
-I didn't start this blog to be a pick-up line; I'd rather be introduced as a person that truly cares about the happiness of others and tries to engage with the problems of the world.
+Part of the reason also stems from the fact that I'm also so tired of being introduced as "the guy that writes about love."
+I didn't start this blog to be a pick-up line; I started it after being inspired by former American Sociological Association (ASA) President Michael Burawoy's call for public sociology — that is, infuse sociological research into the public discourse — and I felt it was my obligation to share the knowledge I was gaining.
+I'd rather be introduced as a person that truly cares about the happiness of others and tries to engage with the problems of the world.
 I really, really care about building better relationships, and I think most people (including myself) have no idea what it takes to keep a relationship healthy and strong in today's world.
-But I don't want this to be a part of my identity anymore, and I don't feel like my blog is accomplishing what I want either, especially within my immediate surroundings.
+But I don't want this to be a part of my identity anymore.
+Furthermore, I don't feel like my blog is accomplishing what I want either, especially within my immediate surroundings.
 I wrote my thesis about romantic relationship formation in Lebanon, and it was an amazing and incredibly enriching experience.
 But it's now the past, and ceasing to write for me also represents the final closing of a chapter in my life--one that doesn't involve relationship research or the assumption that I have any answers because I definitely do not.

 Hopefully this can represent a new beginning of my life where I can focus on other things, but I still encourage you to use previous posts for reference.
 I also encourage you to keep the discussion alive and well.
 Do check out my page on recommended relationship resources for lots of great links and places to find good information (such as Science of Relationships).